scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Note:** For the AS that initiates the PCB, the ingress interface identifier MUST NOT be specified.
 This initiating AS is a core AS.

 - `egress`: The 16-bit egress interface identifier (in the direction of beaconing).
-- `exp_time`: The 8-bit encoded expiration time of the hop field, indicating its validity.
+- `exp_time`: The 8-bit encoded expiration time of the Hop Field, indicating its validity.
 This field expresses a duration in seconds according to the formula: `duration = (1 + exp_time) * (24*60*60/256)`.
 The minimum duration is therefore 337.5 s.
 This duration is relative to the PCB creation timestamp set in the PCB's segment information component (see also [](#seginfo)).
-Therefore, the absolute expiration time of the hop field is the sum of these two values.
+Therefore, the absolute expiration time of the Hop Field is the sum of these two values.
-- `mac`: The message authentication code (MAC) used in the data plane to verify the hop field, as described in {{I-D.dekater-scion-dataplane}}.
+- `mac`: The message authentication code (MAC) used in the data plane to verify the Hop Field, as described in {{I-D.dekater-scion-dataplane}}.

 #### Peer Entry {#peerentry}